vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Virtual Machines

-We use an all virtual machine architecture using Digital Ocean "Droplets" with [Debian 11](https://www.debian.org) as the base operating system for our self-managed systems.
+We use an all virtual machine architecture using Digital Ocean "Droplets" with [Debian](https://www.debian.org) as the base operating system for our self-managed systems.

 We use the snapshot functionality to keep updated customized base images for each tier.
 Should there be a failure of a node or a need to scale horizontally and add additional Droplets to a tier, it can be done with limited effort.